sfkonrad/M5_Challenge_Submission/README.md

 ### **Part 2: Financial Planner for Retirement**
 > This tool forecasts the performance of the member's retirement portfolio over 30 years.
 To do this, we developed a tool that makes Alpaca API calls via the Alpaca SDK to obtain both live and historical price data for use in our Monte Carlo simulations.

-We then use the statistics generated from the Monte Carlo simulation(s) to answer critical questions about the portfolio in our Jupyter notebook.
+We then proceed to use the statistics generated from the Monte Carlo simulation(s) to answer critical questions about the portfolio in our Jupyter notebook.